Bnenne/iron-diadem-backup/Lumea/World/Conflicts/Battles/Attack on Pinehaven.md

 >
 > "And Matt?
 Don't you dare use my death as an excuse to crawl into a bottle again.
 Those kids need you sober.
 They need you here."
 ### Eryn to Aelrin !hide
 > "Aelrin.
-You're strong, you know to fight and survive.
+You're strong, you know how to fight and survive.
 You have the ability to help so many people."
 >
 > "Don't let the artifacts take that from you.
 Don't let Kaelrath make you into what he's made Atlas.
 You're better than that.
 You've always been better than that."
 >
-> "The kids actually adore you.
+> "And please be kind to the kids, they actually adore you.
 They think you're magic.
 Don't prove them wrong."
 ### Eryn to Dutch !hide
 > "Dutch.
 You're the smartest person I've ever met, and also somehow the dumbest."
 >
 > "You've got that Mandate now.
 All that power.
 Just... remember why you wanted it in the first place, okay?
 To protect people.
 Not to prove anything."
+>
+> "The kids need someone to teach them.
+To show them that knowledge is power."
+> *Fading*
+> "Build something beautiful, Dutch.
+I know you can."
 ### Eryn to Eggo !hide
 > "Eggo.
 You never wanted to be a hero, right?
 Just a farmer.
 Simple life."
 >